Jim Beam Workers Denied Access

 Not mentioned but also of concern is a negative uro-dynamic syndrome that happens to people who must often concentrate to avoid wetting themselves.
 As their bladder reaches its limit their bladder neck [sphincter] muscles clamp to avoid leakage.
 Over time the muscle strengthens, becomes enlarged and begins to restrict urine flow.
 This restriction causes the muscle that empties the bladder [detrusor] to strengthen and become thick.
 This thicken bladder wall cannot expand easily leading to less capacity.
 After a few years the Jim Beam’s Policy has the potential to actually increase the times their employees need to urinate.

-Fortune Brands is a leading consumer products company.
+Fortune Brands was a leading consumer products company.
 A policy that results in some employees wearing diapers at one of their Units is an image most Corporations would avoid.

 Advocacy Group or People